2018 Postdoctoral Fellowships

 NOTICE OF FUNDING AVAILABILITY

-2018 Regeneration Next Postdoctoral Fellowships – Deadline extended to March 15 2017
+2018 Regeneration Next Postdoctoral Fellowships – Deadline has now passed.

 Duke University School of Medicine

 The Regeneration Next Initiative (RNI) was established by the Duke University School of Medicine to enhance discovery and applications in the broad field of tissue regeneration.
 RNI is pleased to announce availability of funding to support an anticipated four fellowships to help recruit and fund new postdoctoral researchers at Duke.
 To this end, we invite optional Letters of Intent from faculty members who have identified or are planning to hire postdoctoral fellows in the broad field of tissue regeneration in the 2017-2018 academic year.
 Letters of intent do not need to be formal; the purpose is to allow RNI leadership to gauge interest in this funding opportunity.

 October 31, 2016Nov 30 2016 – OPTIONAL Letters of Intent due to email@example.com from PI (note new date) Jan 31, 2017March 15, 2017 – Full applications due from trainee

 Our goal is to grow the community of postdoctoral trainees who will make significant short-term and long-term contributions to research in the broad field of tissue regeneration.
 RNI Fellows will receive support for two years and participate as a cohort in mentored laboratory research, the annual Community Retreat, seminar series, and career development activities.